Exploitation of labour: Neoclassical theory

 The production function where K is capital and L is labour.
 Neoclassical theory requires that f be continuously differentiable in both variables and that there are constant returns to scale.
 If there are constant returns to scale, there will be perfect equilibrium if both capital and labour are rewarded according to their marginal products, exactly exhausting the total product.

 The primary concept is that there is exploitation towards a factor of production, if it receives less than its marginal product.
 Exploitation can only occur in imperfect capitalism due to imperfect competition, with the neoclassical notion of productivity wages there is little to no exploitation in the economy.
-This blames monopoly in the product market, monopsony in the labour market and cartelization as the main causes for exploitation of workers.
+This blames monopoly in the product market, monopsony in the labour market and cartelisation as the main causes for exploitation of workers.
 In his discussion of neoclassical exploitation, Nicholas Vrousalis argues that monopoly and monopsony are unnecessary to exploitation, as exploitation is compatible with perfectly competitive markets.

 Socialist theory

-Wage labour as institutionalized under today's market economic systems has been criticized, especially by both mainstream socialists and anarcho-syndicalists, utilising the pejorative term wage slavery.
+Wage labour as institutionalised under today's market economic systems has been criticised, especially by both mainstream socialists and anarcho-syndicalists, utilising the pejorative term wage slavery.
 They regard the trade of labour as a commodity as a form of economic exploitation rooting partially from capitalism.

 As per Noam Chomsky, analysis of the psychological implications of wage slavery goes back to the Age of Enlightenment era.
 In his 1791 book On the Limits of State Action, liberal thinker Wilhelm von Humboldt posited that "whatever does not spring from a man's free choice, or is only the result of instruction and guidance, does not enter into his very nature; he does not perform it with truly human energies, but merely with mechanical exactness" and so when the labourer works under external control "we may admire what he does, but we despise what he is".
 Both the Milgram and Stanford experiments have been found useful in the psychological study of wage-based workplace relations.